openethereum/openethereum.github.io/Fether-FAQ.md

   faq: true
 ---

+### How to fix a webcam error?

+Accounts may be imported into Fether from [Parity Signer](https://github.com/paritytech/parity-signer) if they were created for the chain that you are running with Fether (see FAQ [How to launch Fether on a different network](#how-to-launch-fether-on-a-different-network)).

+The webcam on your computer is required for the following reasons:

+- Importing an account that was created with Parity Signer
+- Signing transactions that are sent using Fether using a Parity Signer account that was imported

+If you encounter a webcam error when using Fether, then try the following steps and try using Fether again:

+- Check the webcam is connected
+- Check the webcam power is turned on
+- Check the webcam permissions on your computer
+- Restart your computer
+- Obtain another webcam

+#### macOS

+When running Fether in the development environment on macOS Mojave, you need to allow the Terminal application to access your webcam.
+Try the following steps and try using Fether again:

+* Open System Preferences `open '/Applications/System Preferences.app'`
+* Open 'Security & Privacy'
+* Click 'Privacy' tab
+* Click 'Camera' from the list
+* Ensure the checkbox for the 'Terminal' application is checked

 ### Why does the sync starts back at 0% when I restart Fether?

 The background process to synchronize the blockchain does not restart from scratch.
 The sync continues from the point it was left at the last time Fether was launched.